jeremych1000/ee4-mhml/README.md

 ---
 ### Usage
 1. Clone the github repository using `git clone https://github.com/jeremych1000/ee4-mhml`
-2. Download the Sleepify App from _link_ or compile it yourself.
+2. Download the Sleepify App from \<not available at the moment on the app store\> or compile it yourself.
 3. OPTIONAL: Create a user account using `http://sleepify.zapto.org/accounts/signup/`
 > This can be done later using the mobile app too.
 ---